-The District is a member of the Arkansas School Board Association self-insurance program, a public entity risk pool currently operating a common risk management and insurance program for its members.
+The District is a member of the Arkansas School Board Association Workers' Compensation Trust (the Trust), a self-insurance trust voluntarily established on July 1, 1994, pursuant to state law.
 The fund was created by members to formulate, develop and administer a program of self-funding for the fund's membership, obtain lower costs for Workmen's Compensation Coverage and develop a comprehensive loss control program.
 The District pays an annual premium to the fund for its Workmen's Compensation Coverage.
-The Pool's governing agreement specifies that the Pool will be self-sustaining through member premiums and will reissue through commercial carriers for claims in excess of specified stop loss amounts.
+The Trust is responsible for obtaining and administering workers' compensation insurance coverage for its members, as well as obtaining reinsurance for monitoring, negotiating, and settling claims that have been filed on behalf of and against member districts.
+The Trust's governing agreement specifies that the Trust will be self-sustaining through member premiums and will reissue through commercial carriers for claims in excess of specified stop loss amounts.